Gift-Ojeabulu/Gift-Ojeabulu/README.md

 ### Hi there 👋

 My Name is Gift Ojeabulu.
-A Data Scientist, Occasional Speaker and Writer.
+A Data Scientist, Occasional Speaker, Podcaster and Writer.

  Languages: Python, SQL, JavaScipt.